rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

     - `emotion_intensity` (number): A ranking system on a scale of 1 to 10 on how strong the emotion is.
     - `emotion_color` (color): The color the belongs to this emotion (NOTE: We may implement a feature that allows users to pick custom colors for their emotions)
     - `description` (string): An explaination to why a user feels the emotion (Not required, can be left empty).
-  - **Data Source** User-based, the user will input their emotion with a breif decription.
+  - **Data Source** User-input, the user will input their emotion with a breif decription.

 ## Data Relations
-- **Calendar to Day:** One-to-Many, the calednar has multiple days, all with unqiue entries
+- **Calendar to Day:** One-to-Many, the calednar has multiple days, all with unqiue entries.
-- **Dat to Calendar:** Many-to-One, all days refer back to one calendar
+- **Dat to Calendar:** Many-to-One, all days refer back to one calendar.
-- **Day to Emotion:** One-to-Many, each day can have multiple emotions
+- **Day to Emotion:** One-to-Many, each day can have multiple emotions.
+- **Emotion to Day:** Many-to-One, each emotion corresponds to one day.

 ## Data Sources
--**User-Input Data:** Data entered by user.
+-**User-Input Data:** Entered by the user.
--**System-Generated:** Data is taken from user inputs and distributed to various section in the program
+-**System-Generated Data:** Data is taken from user inputs and distributed to various sections in the application.